The 3 Best Things You Can Do For Your Health Right Now

 Me, doing yoga in Croatia

-I arrived at the yoga ashram in Rishikesh India to find that I was enrolled in a comprehensive, intensive 30-day yoga teacher training course.
+I arrived at the yoga ashram in Rishikesh, India, to find that I was enrolled in a comprehensive, intensive, 30-day yoga teacher training course.
 Since it was a business arrangement, I didn’t feel I could back out.
-I also quit smoking that day, cold-turkey!
+I also quit smoking that day, cold turkey!
 For the next 30 days, I lived in the ashram, doing four and a half hours a day of yoga along with several hours of classroom theory.
 I began to change in the most beautiful ways.
-By the end of the program, physically, I was ten pounds lighter, but emotionally I felt like a burden had been lifted from my shoulders.
+By the end of the program, physically, I was ten pounds lighter, but emotionally, I felt like a burden had been lifted from my shoulders.
 I felt calm and happy for the first time in decades.

-When I got home, I put my teacher training to use and started teaching yoga to others in my community.
+When I got home, I used my teacher training and started teaching yoga to others in my community.
 Unfortunately, not long after my return home, I was diagnosed with chronic bronchitis and hip arthritis.
 Not wanting to take any medications, I researched naturopathic remedies and cured myself of both conditions by going on an anti-inflammation diet.
 That was when I truly realized the power of plants as medicine.

 Lifestyle Changes